13ager/gen-x/README.md

 # gen-x prompts

-*The slacker generation's guide to working smarter, not obsolete*
+*The slacker generation's guide to working smarter, not harder*

 Remember when we were the "whatever" generation?
 Well, whatever got us through corporate downsizing, dot-com busts, and teaching our parents how to use email.
 Now it's time to show these AI tools who really knows how to hack the system.